mhsdeveloper/psc-full/install/server-install.md

 	sudo apt remove apache2

+This guide takes you through each of the steps and shows the necessary terminal commands, hopefully providing all the necessary context.
+If you follow the setup as described here, everything should go well.
+The choice was made to do this instead of create an install script for several reasons: 1) creating an install script is tricky and needs to be maintained; 2) running through all the steps makes it clear what is going on, so that individual steps can be adjusted or adapted; 3) following from reason 2, if software or server environments change, having the steps laid out (rather than hidden behind a script and it's UI) will make future adjustments easier.

 The installation process involves the following main steps:

 1. Installing services that are provided by the OS distribution